SidhaantAnand/MLB-Analysis/README.md

 ### Requirements

-These packages need to be installed in order for this program to run
+This program requires Python 3.9.1 to run.
+Additionally, the following packages need to be installed

-* Python 3.9.1
 * matplotlib 3.1.3
 * mysql-connector-python 8.0.23
 * numpy 1.18.1